Ujk-droid/assignment1/README.md

 ---

-Feel free to clone, explore, or contribute to any of the projects!
+Feel free to explore or contribute to any of these projects!